BinBashBanana/webretro/readme.md

 ## Additional

 * Importing/Exporting of save states is supported.
+* SRAM is saved to localStorage per rom name.
+(Autosaves every 5 minutes by default)
 * The keybindings are remapped so that all the inputs should be supported by a normal keyboard, but can be changed on line 26 of `assets/base.js`:
 <img src="./assets/controller_layout.png" alt="Controller Layout Map" width="600" />